cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ## Raw transactions

-The RPCs for raw transactions/payloads can be used to decode or create raw Omni transactions.
+The RPCs for raw transactions/payloads can be used to decode or create raw Zus transactions.

 Raw transactions need to be signed with `"signrawtransaction"` and then broadcasted with `"sendrawtransaction"`.

 ### omni_decodetransaction

-Decodes an Omni transaction.
+Decodes an Zus transaction.

 If the inputs of the transaction are not in the chain, then they must be provided, because the transaction inputs are used to identify the sender of a transaction.